kyranrturner06-dotcom/azure-security-posture-audit/README.md

 # <ins>**The Storage Account**</ins>

 The storage account in Image set 7 has been configured to allow public/anonymous access.
 This means anything on there will be viewable by the public which could put the organization out of compliance.
-Operations and trade secrets released to the public may also incure economic damage to the organization through loss of trust or competitor action.
+Operations and trade secrets released to the public may also incur economic damage to the organization through loss of trust or competitor action.
 Access 'Enabled to all networks' and 'Allow blob anonymous access' are the misconfigurations that must be fixed.
 The former of the two will allow anyone to reach the storage account, the latter configuration means no authentication is needed, anyone that reaches the storage account will have access.

 _Image Set 7:_
 <img width="1678" height="749" alt="image" src="https://github.com/user-attachments/assets/5fc2202e-7547-40e9-adb1-5a50e7a4505e" />